vst/www.thenegation.com/_posts/2015-01-04-solve-a-problem-turn-it-to-a-business-a-one-man-show.md

 ---
-title: "Solve a Problem, Turn it to a Business: A One Man Show"
+title: "Solve a Problem, Turn it into a Business: A One Man Show"
 date: 2015-01-04
 tags: business IT
 layout: post